 Just as you would keep an eye on a competing café’s menu and window displays, for example, it is paramount that you track how your competitors use their own social media accounts.

 Keep track of what works for them, and what doesn’t.

 Who are they engaging with, and how?

-You can maximize the potential of your own social media presence by learning from both your competitors’ successes and their failures.
+You can maximize the potential of your own social media presence by learning from both your competitors’ successes and failures.

 Establish a Social Media Budget

 Running marketing campaigns on your own social media accounts doesn’t have to cost a penny.

 However, spending a little can improve your success and engagement rates.